A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Case Study: Battery-Powered Transmission

-Based on the results in Fig. \ref{fig_batter_powered_scenario}.c, one can divide the figure into two regions: low and high rate.
-In low rate region, the objective function, where $ \alpha=0 $, achieved higher energy efficiency compared to the other objectives.
+Next, we investigate the energy efficiency values of the MOOP framework for various target rates.
+Based on the results, which are depicted in Fig. \ref{fig_batter_powered_scenario}, one can divide the figure into two regions: low and high target rate regions.
+In low target rate region, the objective function with $ \alpha=0 $ achieves higher energy efficiency compared to the other objectives.
 On the contrary, in high rate region, the maximum energy efficiency values are achieved when $ \alpha=1 $.
-However, notice that for both regions the linear weighted-sum and weighted Chebyshev functions achieve a performance that is in the middle.
-Also notice that although the weighted Chebyshev function yields less number of codeword transmissions compared to linear weighted-sum function, as shown in Fig. \ref{fig_batter_powered_scenario}.b, it leads to higher energy efficiency for all $ r_s $.
+However, notice that for both regions the linear weighted-sum and weighted Chebyshev functions achieve a performance that is in between.
+Also notice that although the weighted Chebyshev function yields less number of codeword transmissions compared to linear weighted-sum function, as shown in Fig. \ref{fig_total_codeword_transmission}, it leads to higher energy efficiency for all $ r_s $.
 Finally, at the intersection of the low and high rate regions, the weighted Chebyshev function outperforms all other objective functions and achieves the highest energy efficient communication.